albaniahazera/EC-App-Control/README.md

 **App for controlling IoT devices** | Easily control your IoT devices (ESP32, Arduino, etc.) from the desktop using an Electron app.

-Still under development, if you are seeing this I am still developing it as best as I can
+Still under development, if you are seeing this I am still developing it as best as I can.

 Actually, this is just for personal use, but there might be someone out there who wants to try it.

 ---

 ##  About the Project